 The following is a summary of certain significant features of the Context Therapeutics Inc. 2021 Long-Term Performance Incentive Plan (the "2021 Incentive Plan").
 The information that follows is subject to, and qualified in its entirety by reference to, the Plan document itself, which is filed as an exhibit to the registration statement of which this prospectus forms a part.
 Awards that may be granted include stock options, stock appreciation rights, restricted stock, restricted stock units and stock grants.
 These awards are described in more detail below.
 The Company has reserved 1,266,092 shares of common stock (the "Share Limit") for issuance under the 2021 Incentive Plan.
 The Share Limit will automatically increase on January 1st of each year, during the term of the 2021 Incentive Plan, commencing on January 1 of the year following the year in which the effective date occurs, in an amount equal to four percent (4%) of the total number of shares of the Company's common stock outstanding on December 31st of the preceding calendar year; provided that the Board may determine that there will be no such increase or a smaller increase for any particular year.
 The Share Limit is subject to adjustment for certain changes in the Company's capitalization such as stock dividends, stock splits, combinations or similar events.
-If an award expires, terminates, is forfeited or cancelled, or is settled in cash rather than common stock, the company or withheld to pay any exercise price or tax withholding requirements, only the shares issued net of the shares withheld or surrendered will be counted against the number of shares of common stock available under the 2021 Incentive Plan.
+If an award expires, terminates, is forfeited or cancelled, or is settled in cash rather than common stock, the common stock not issued under that award will again become available for grant under the 2021 Incentive Plan.
+If common stock is surrendered to the Company or withheld to pay any exercise price or tax withholding requirements, only the shares issued net of the shares withheld or surrendered will be counted against the number of shares of common stock available under the 2021 Incentive Plan.